a66as/StateBasedTestCaseGeneration/README.md

 * Will deal with only first region of the state machine.
 * History, Deep History, Decision Pseudo States may Cause an Exception.
 * Assumes That the SUT is in the SUT package
-* Assumes That thet SUT.tests is the package for testing.
+* Assumes That that SUT.tests is the package for testing.
 * Code instrumentation required.
 * Guards must be satisfied manually.